 Out of pure luck (or maybe lack thereof), I happened to make it to Chile in the middle of Santiago’s fiestas patrias, humongous festivals celebrating the country’s military forces.
 So, after getting a good night’s rest, I prepared myself to brave the multi-thousand person crowds at General O’Higgins Park.
 And, as always, it came as a huge surprise.
 First, the air was full of smoke – not from fireworks, firearms, or anything military-related, but because of the various fondas at the festival which served traditional Chilean food.
 What a pleasant surprise!

 Cheap, quick, and delicious, the fondas were a wonderful way to learn more about Chilean cuisine, street food, and to, of course, practice my Spanish.
 Additionally, booths sold souvenirs, clothing, and kites, a tradition for children in Chile on September 19.
 For lunch I ate a delicious ceviche, something that’s harder to come by in the streets of Brazil.

 After walking through the booths for a little while, we watched the military parade.
 Marching bands, fancy cars, and majestic horses showcased all of the grandeur of Chile’s military.
 It was truly a spectacle I will never forget.
 During the shows, I met a sweet Chilean women, Patrícia, and her thirteen-year-old daughter, Michell.
 After talking for less than an hour, they’d invited me into their home and offered to host me the next time I come to Chile.
-They say South Americans are nice, but nothing could have prepared me for just how nice that they would be.
+They say people in South America are nice, but nothing could have prepared me for just how nice that they would be.